technobia/shopify-import/README.md

 ## How It Works

-### 1. Discovery Phase
+### 1. Load Phase
 - Loads products from your feed (CSV/XML)
+- Extracts SKUs from your products

+### 2. Discovery Phase
-- Queries Shopify to find existing products by SKU
+- Queries Shopify by SKU to find existing products
-- Builds a mapping of what exists

-### 2. Diff Phase
-- Compares feed data with existing products
+- Returns product IDs for existing products
-- Uses content hashing to detect changes
-- Categorizes products as: create, update, or unchanged

 ### 3. Sync Phase
+- **Create**: Products not found in Shopify
-- Creates new products in Shopify
+- **Update**: Products found in Shopify
-- Updates changed products
-- Saves state to SQLite database
-- Logs all operations
+- Logs all operations with detailed output

-### 4. State Tracking
-- Stores product hashes in SQLite
-- Remembers SKU to Shopify ID mappings
-- Enables incremental syncs
-- Prevents unnecessary API calls

 ## Project Structure